Purpose of this statement

 - the Police, if our staff are threatened or abused.

-If you have any enquiries or complaints about our information gathering activities, or believe we have not acted in accordance with this statement, you can find out about making a complaint on our website.
+If you have any enquiries or complaints about our information-gathering activities, or believe we have not acted in accordance with this statement, contact us.

-Our website also has information about how you can request information under the Official Information Act 1982 and the Privacy Act 1993 on our contact page.
+Our website also has information about how you can request information under the Official Information Act 1982 and the Privacy Act 2020.